ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 ## ACE Groupcomm Key Registry {#iana-ace-groupcomm-key}

-IANA is asked to register the following entry in the "ACE Groupcomm Key Types" registry defined in Section 11.7 of {{I-D.ietf-ace-key-groupcomm}}.
+IANA is asked to register the following entry in the "ACE Groupcomm Key Types" registry defined in {{Section 11.7 of I-D.ietf-ace-key-groupcomm}}.

 * Name: Group_PubSub_Keying_Material